lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 ##### Immediate favorite sync

 Modifies the behavior of favorite sync feature.
 If enabled, the favorite status of a track is synced immediately to ListenBrainz.
 Standard favorite sync (after playback of track finishes) is not affected.
-This feature only works if track has required metadata (track MBID) and the MusicBrainz integration is enabled.
+This feature only works if a track has required metadata (track MBID) and the MusicBrainz integration is enabled.

 ##### Allowed libraries for listen submission